gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 ### Create a component

-If you just want to copy and execute the example commands below without any modifications, do the following steps:
+If you just want to copy and execute the example commands below with only small modifications, do the following steps:

 - Clone the [Landscaper CLI Git repository](https://github.com/gardener/landscapercli).